 She volunteered as a member of the Franklin County Citizen Foster Care Review Board from 2013-2018.
 She has also served as a volunteer judge for the NKU Chase College of Law Regional Arbitration competition, the Kentucky High School Mock Trial Tournament and the Regional Future Farmers of America competition.

-Morgan resides in Frankfort with her husband, Aaron, and their two children.
+Morgan resides in Frankfort with her two children.